 The diversity allowance for the LV circuit level is defined as the amount by which the aggregate maximum demand load determined for that network level exceeds the estimated demand at the time of system simultaneous maximum load.
 The aggregate maximum demand is calculated by aggregating agreed import capacities for half hourly settled users and estimated capacities for non half hourly settled user groups.

 For half hourly settled demand users, except unmetered users, the unit costs calculated by the formula above are allocated to the capacity charge.
+The exceeded capacity charge for half hourly settled demand users, except unmetered users, is calculated using the same formula, but with the customer proportion is set to zero.

 Otherwise, the unit costs calculated by the formula above are allocated to the fixed charge.